-4. Appoint a Minister of State for Older People and Demographic Change
+4. Appointment of a Minister for Older People and Demographic Change by the Taoiseach

 - The needs of older people are not being prioritised.
 The National Positive Ageing Strategy published almost seven years ago has not been implemented or funded, and has been downgraded to a set of principles rather than objectives to be actioned. - The portfolio for Older People is located within the Department of Health, and also includes Mental Health.
 While older people, like all other demographics, have health needs, the placement of this portfolio unfairly reduces older people and their needs to just one area. - The challenges and opportunities posed by our ageing population are broader than can be encompassed by the portfolio for Minister for Older People.
 Ireland has an ageing population which has implications across all of Government and society.